remsedevir/remsedevir/README.md

 - 👋 Hi, I’m Caroline!
-- 👀 I’m interested in biomedical statistics and medicine.
+- 👀 I’m interested in statistics and medicine.
-- 🌱 I’m currently learning rust.
+- 🌱 I’m currently learning stuff.

 <!---
 remsedevir/remsedevir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.